hcit-guy/hcit-guy.github.io/_posts/2014-05-19-clojurescriptbrowser-replclosure-advanced-optimization.md

 I had added a bunch of code in the last commit so it wasn't immediately obvious to me what the problem was.
-Of course, disabling optimization resulted in code that functioned as expected (including the wonderful browser repl).
+Of course, disabling optimization resulted in code that functioned as expected (including enabling the wonderful browser repl).

 I'm going to add this to my [list of things to check anytime something doesn't work when optimizations are enabled]({% post_url 2014-05-19-List-of-things-to-check-when-compiling-cljs-with-advanced-optimization %})